How to Make Croutons

 Ingredients

-- 1/4 cup extra virgin olive oil
+- ¼ cup extra virgin olive oil

-- 1/2 teaspoon granulated garlic
+- ½ teaspoon garlic powder

-- 1 tablespoon Italian flat-leaf parsley, minced
+- 1 tablespoon Italian flat-leaf parsley minced

 Instructions